EmilStenstrom/friendlybit/posts/2007-09-26-manipulating-innerhtml-removes-events.md

 p.innerHTML += " Some extra text";
 ```

 You try clicking the span again, and it doesn work.
 You scratch your hair, you bite your nails, you scream of desperation and anger.
-It still doesn&#8217;t work.
+It still doesn't work.
 It seems manipulating an element by using innerHTML removes all events from that element, and all children.
-Here&#8217;s a [live example](/files/innerHTMLevents/).
+Here's a [live example](/files/innerHTMLevents/).
 I thought you should know.